• SAFERhome Standards Benefits

 Meeting Demand for Human Sustainability

-As physical needs change, so does a home owner’s lifestyle.
+As physical needs change, so does a home owners' lifestyle.
 A SAFERhome has the built-in ability to support those changing needs.
-From toddler to senior, a SAFERhome provides a better standard of living.
+From toddler to senior, a SAFERhome provides a better standard of living for everyone in the home.
 SAFERhomes work better for 99% of the population.

 How a SAFERhome Saves Money

-Below are examples of cost savings when the SAFERhome program is included in the initial construction upfront vs. retro-fitting at a later date:
+Below are some examples of the cost savings when the SAFERhome program is included in the initial construction upfront vs. retro-fitting at a later date:

 Reducing the Risks of Injuries at Home